loopsocial/firework_ios_sdk_agora_support/README.md

   1. Swift Package Manager is the recommended way to install the FireworkVideo Agora Supporting Library.

-  > Note: alternatively you can install the library via Cocoapods `pod 'FireworkVideoAgoraSupport'`
+  > Note: you can also install the library via Cocoapods `pod 'FireworkVideoAgoraSupport'`

   > Note: alternatively you can [download the binary](https://github.com/loopsocial/firework_ios_sdk_agora_support/releases/latest) directly and install it manually.